 Implement four types of three-phase harmonic filters using RLC components

-In order to achieve an acceptable distortion, several banks of filters of different types are usually connected in parallel.
+To achieve an acceptable distortion, several banks of filters of different types are connected in parallel.
 The most commonly used filter types are

-Band-pass filters, which are used to filter lowest order harmonics such as 5th, 7th, 11th, 13th, etc. Band-pass filters can be tuned at a single frequency (single-tuned filter) or at two frequencies (double-tuned filter).
+Band-pass filters, which are used to filter lowest order harmonics such as 5th, 7th, 11th, 13th.
+Band-pass filters can be tuned at a single frequency (single-tuned filter) or at two frequencies (double-tuned filter).

 The Three-Phase Harmonic Filter is built of RLC elements.
 The resistance, inductance, and capacitance values are determined from the filter type and from the following parameters: